edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 ## Available Configurable Pipeline Functions

 Below are the functions that are available to use in the configurable pipeline function pipeline (`[Writable.Pipeline]`) section of the configuration.
-The function names below can be added to the `Writable.Pipeline.ExecutionOrder` setting (comma separated list) and must also be present or added to the `[Writable.Pipeline.Functions]` section as `[Writable.Pipeline.Functions.{FunctionName}]`.
-The functions will also have the `[Writable.Pipeline.Functions.{FunctionName}.Parameters]` section where the function's parameters are configured.
+The function names below can be added to the `Writable.Pipeline.ExecutionOrder` setting (comma separated list) and must also be present or added to the `[Writable.Pipeline.Functions]` section as `{FunctionName}]`.
+The functions will also have the `{FunctionName}.Parameters:` section where the function's parameters are configured.
 Please refer to the [Getting Started](#getting-started) section above for an example.

 !!! note
     The `Parameters` section for each function is a key/value map of `string` values.
 So even tough the parameter is referred to as an Integer or Boolean, it has to be specified as a valid string representation, e.g. "20" or "true".